Jakubka24/MegaKurs_MusicMood_frontend/README.md

 In future there will be few new things for registered users.

 ## Demo movie
 https://user-images.githubusercontent.com/123602747/229549512-53f5a322-9f22-484e-8832-7bb5deb3c9ff.mp4

 ## Get started
-1. Download backend and frontend to the same folder
+1. Download backend and frontend to the same folder.
-2. Run your IDE with Node.js
+2. Run your IDE with Node.js.
-3. Install required node modules (run npm start)
+3. Install required node modules (run npm start).
-4. Write in terminal "npm install -g ts-node
+4. Write in terminal "npm install -g ts-node.
-5. (Optionaly) You can download "data" folder from "https://files.fm/u/88amry98b" and switch with data folder from xampp\mysql
+5. Download "data" folder from "https://files.fm/u/88amry98b" and switch with "data" folder from xampp\mysql.
-6. Run Apache and MySql (XAMPP )
+6. Run Apache and MySql (XAMPP).
-7. Enter in your explorer "http://localhost:3000/"
+7. Enter in your explorer "http://localhost:3000/".
 8. Enjoy the Music!

 ## Technologies used